Heiltsuk Nation: Language

 The Heiltsuk are speakers of the Heiltsuk dialect of Heiltsuk-Oowekyala, which is the central member of the northern branch of the Wakashan language family.
 The Heiltsuk call their language Hailhzaqvla, which means "the Heiltsuk language".

-The Heiltsuk also knew and used the Chinook jargon—a trade jargon used to communicate across languages.
+The Heiltsuk also knew and used the Chinook Jargon—a trade jargon used to communicate across languages.

 Economic development

 Established by the Heiltsuk Tribal council in 2006, the Heiltsuk Economic Development Corporation (HEDC), manages the business affairs of the Heiltsuk people.
 HEDC was developed to create an effective separation between business and politics in support of achieving the communities economic development goals.

 Education and cultural institutions

 The Heiltsuk Cultural Education Centre is located in the Bella Bella Community School (Right, High school wing).
 Founded in 1975, the Heiltsuk Cultural Education Centre marked the Heiltsuk (then known as the Bella Bella Indian Band) determination to ensure the preservation and revitalization of Heiltsuk culture.

-For over twenty years, the Heiltsuk Cultural Education Centre has been devoted to researching, preserving, and revitalizing the history, language and cultural traditions of the Heiltsuk Nation, located on the Central Coast of British Columbia, Canada.
-Heiltsuk Cultural Centre website.
+For over twenty years, the Heiltsuk Cultural Education Centre has been devoted to researching, preserving, and revitalizing the history, language and cultural traditions of the Heiltsuk Nation, located on the Central Coast of British Columbia, Canada. —Heiltsuk Cultural Centre website.

-Revival of ocean-going canoes.
 The Heiltsuk hosted a major ocean-going canoe festival in Bella Bella in July 2014.
 Some 60 canoes from as far away as Washington State, as well from Nations all up and down the coast traveled to Bella Bella for the Qatuwas Festival.

 The Heiltsuk were subjected to the Indian residential school system for much of the 20th century.
-The struggle to achieve a Heiltsuk-run school is referred to in the 1975 NFB film "Bella Bella."
-The Bella Bella Community School is a Heiltsuk-run school offering k-12 schooling.
+The struggle to achieve a Heiltsuk-run school is referred to in the 1975 NFB film Bella Bella.
+The Bella Bella Community School is a Heiltsuk-run school offering K-12 schooling.